esnitkin914/Comparative_Genomics/docs/source/day2_afternoon.md

 This morning we learned how to perform basic genome annotation and comparison using Prokka and ACT.
 Now we will up the ante and do some more sophisticated comparative genomics analyses!
 First, we will create custom BLAST databases to identify specific antibiotic resistance genes of interest in a set of genomes.
-Second, we will use the large-scale BLAST-based tool LS-BSR to identify the complete antibiotic resistome in our genomes.
+Second, we will use the tool [ARIBA](https://github.com/sanger-pathogens/ariba/wiki) to identify the complete antibiotic resistome in our genomes.
 Third, we will move beyond antibiotic resistance, and look at the complete set of protein coding genes in our input genomes.
 Finally, we will go back to ACT to understand the sorts of genomic rearrangements underlying observed variation in gene content.

+For BLAST and ARIBA, we will be looking at 8 *Klebsiella pneumoniae* genomes from human and environmental sources.
+Six of these genomes are from [this paper](https://www.pnas.org/content/112/27/E3574), and the other two are sequences from our lab.
+We are interested in learning more about potential differences in the resistomes of human and environmental isolates.

-For these exercises we will be looking at four closely related Acinetobacter baumannii strains.
-However, despite being closely related, these genomes have major differences in gene content, as A. baumannii has a notoriously flexible genome!
-In fact, in large part due to its genomic flexibility, A. baumannii has transitioned from a harmless environmental contaminant to a pan-resistant super-bug in a matter of a few decades.
-If you are interested in learning more, check out this nature [review](http://www.nature.com/nrmicro/journal/v5/n12/abs/nrmicro1789.html) or [this](http://www.pnas.org/content/108/33/13758.abstract) paper, I published a few years back analyzing the very same genomes you are working with.
+For the pan-genome analysis, we will be looking at four closely related *Acinetobacter baumannii* strains.
+However, despite being closely related, these genomes have major differences in gene content, as *A. baumannii* has a notoriously flexible genome!
+In fact, in large part due to its genomic flexibility, *A. baumannii* has transitioned from a harmless environmental contaminant to a pan-resistant super-bug in a matter of a few decades.
+If you are interested in learning more, check out this nature [review](http://www.nature.com/nrmicro/journal/v5/n12/abs/nrmicro1789.html) or [this](http://www.pnas.org/content/108/33/13758.abstract) paper I published a few years back analyzing the very same genomes you will be working with.

 Execute the following command to copy files for this afternoon’s exercises to your scratch directory: